 For organizations that are not currently listed within the IRS business master file, GuideStar requires documentation to validate their non-profit status.
 If your organization falls within that category, simply email us the required documentation outlined below to verify your organization’s nonprofit status.
-Your verified documents will enable your GuideStar profile to remain active within the GuideStar.org website and the GuideStar Database.
+Your verified documents will enable your GuideStar profile to remain active.

-Only the following documents will be accepted to verify a nonprofit’s tax-exempt status for listing in the GuideStar database:
+Only the following documents will be accepted to verify a nonprofit’s tax-exempt status for listing on GuideStar:

 ● IRS letter of determination.
 Visit “Applying for Tax-Exempt Status” on the IRS website for instructions on obtaining a letter of determination.

 ● Certification that your organization is exempt under a group exemption.
 You will need to provide two (2) documents:

 1. A copy of an IRS-issued document with the name and EIN of your organization pre-printed on it.
 Federal IRS EIN Issuance, EIN Verification letters or IRS correspondence are all acceptable documents.
 Self-certifying documents will not be accepted.

 2. A copy of the letter from the parent organization verifying your organization's inclusion as a subordinate in good standing under its 501(c)(3) group exemption with the IRS.
 Letter must fit the following specifications: